-For the IRS mailing address to use if you're using a PDS, go to IRS.gov/PDSstreetAddresses.
+For the IRS mailing address to use if you're using a PDS, go to IRS.gov/PDSstreetAddresses and select the address that corresponds with the city of the address where you would otherwise mail your information returns according to the D. Where To File section.